SEER-Medicare: Requirements of Investigators Following Receipt of the Data

 - Researchers must send a copy of any manuscript or book chapter to the SEER-Medicare contact prior to submitting it to a journal for review.
 Please indicate the principal investigator and the approved project title when sending the manuscript.
 This review is to ensure the confidentiality of patients and providers in SEER areas and that the manuscript topic matches the approved project.
 The review is not intended for the purpose of assessing the scientific merit of a manuscript.
 Researchers are not required to submit copies of meeting abstracts, power point presentations or dissertations for review.
 However, all presentations and abstracts using SEER-Medicare data must comply with requirements about cell sizes, mapping and protection of patients and providers as described on the SEER-Medicare DUA (RTF, 130 KB).

-- Projects that use data from the California Cancer Registry or the Northern California Cancer Registry are REQUIRED to include the following acknowledgement:
+- Projects that use data from the California Cancer Registry or the Greater

 - If investigators want to use the data they have received for another project, they must submit a new application and appropriate paperwork for review according to the instructions.